By Noreen Doll.

 What a fun project.

 What a cute idea, Noreen!
-Thanks for sharing it at my A New Creation link party!
+Thanks for sharing it!
 This looks like a fun one to try with my kids!

 These are just way too cute.